This strainer planter wind chime is quite easy to put together, and would make a fun accent to any garden deck or patio.

 Voila.
 Easy peasy.

-The great thing about using measuring spoons is that they already have holes in them… no drilling required.
+For my strainer planter wind chime I’m using measuring spoons for the chimes because they already have holes in them… no drilling required.
 Yay!

 I simply ran the single layer key rings through the holes.

-Luckily the holes in the bottom of the strainer were spaced at just the right distance apart so it was very easy to feed the single layer key rings through… enough for 12 measuring spoons and something special to hang in the middle.
+The holes in the bottom of the strainer were spaced just the right distance apart so it was very easy to feed the key rings through… enough for 12 measuring spoons and something special to hang in the middle.